Govt gives nod for operation of chartered flights from abroad

 The MHA has permitted the following categories:

-Foreign businessmen coming to India on a business visa on non-skedheuled chartered flights.
+Foreign businessmen coming to India on a business visa on non-scheduled chartered flights.

 Foreign healthcare professionals, health researchers, engineers and technicians for technical work at Indian health sector facilities, including laboratories and factories with letter of invitation from a recognised and registered healthcare facility, pharmaceutical company or a university in India.